deity-io/falcon-platform-docs/docs/platform/integration/magento2/getting-started.md

 - `ACCESS_TOKEN_SECRET`

 ### 4. Create your Falcon App.
-Install Falcon Platform using the `demo-v1` example and `create-falcon-app`
+Install DEITY Platform using the `demo-v1` example and `create-falcon-app`

 ### 5. Configure your Magento connection
 Add your Magento 2 details to your `server/config/` files.
 Below is an example of the config variables you'll need to add.